dbmdz/clef-hipe/experiments/clef-hipe-2022/README.md

 }
 ```

-This fine-tuned 75 models in total.
+This fine-tunes 75 models in total.